AlexBHarley/deepstream.io-website/src/install/aws-linux/readme.md

 title: Deploying on AWS
 description: Learn how to deploy deepstream on AWS Linux AMI
 ---
 Amazon offers its own flavour of Linux on its EC2 machines.
 You can install deepstream on AWS Linux using the YUM package manager.
-Just copy and past the following script into your terminal.
+Just copy and paste the following script into your terminal.

 ```bash
 sudo wget https://bintray.com/deepstreamio/rpm/rpm -O /etc/yum.repos.d/bintray-deepstreamio-rpm.repo